butterwaffle/VTK/README.markdown

         vtkObject* cls;
         mdesc->GetValue( cls, vals );
   where it would be assumed that you allocate `vals` to the correct size or larger.
-* Need a way to get the class descriptor for a particular member because right now it's impossible to know which members belong to a superclass and which belong to the class itself.